web-design-and-development-at-tstc/wdd-raspberry-pi/ubuntu-server-macos.md

 - Visit the [Install Ubuntu Server on Raspberry Pi 2, 3 or 4 page](https://ubuntu.com/download/iot/raspberry-pi-2-3)

-- Scroll down and click on the button titled “64-bit for Raspberry Pi 3 and 4”.
+- Scroll down and under the Raspberry Pi 3 model, click on the button titled “Download 64-bit” for Ubuntu 19.10.
+If you purchased your own Rasperry Pi and you chose to purchase a different model (for example the Raspberry Pi 4 is the latest model), then you would want to download the image that matches your model.
+For the department's Raspberry Pis, we have the model 3 B+, thus we want the image for the Raspberry Pi 3.

 - Make sure you download this to your Downloads folder on the Mac.